 - Surviving spouses of first responders killed in the line of duty – As with the tax exemption above, spouses of those who’ve died on duty are eligible.
 Click here for more information.

 - Disabled residents (non-veteran) – Persons living with disabilities such as blindness, etc. may qualify for a $500 tax exemption on their Florida property.

 Click here for a more detailed list of various tax exemptions in Florida and the corresponding criteria for eligibility.
 Qualifying for more than one tax exemption certainly adds up to substantial tax savings, allowing you to better plan and organize your finances.

 If you’re not sure which tax exemptions and benefits to apply for, talk to a tax consultant with expertise in Florida’s tax system.

 Cape Coral, FL looks out for its residents – more so than any other place in Southwest Florida, as evidenced by the higher homestead tax exemption for qualifying homeowners.
 On top of that, residents can take advantage of a wide range of Florida tax benefits to secure their future and that of their heirs.

 But more than that, Waterfront Wonderland brings you over 400 miles of scenic coastline, 300+ days of sunshine, and the ultimate vacation lifestyle.

 Choose a community that takes care of its own.
 No other city does it better.
-Learn about Cape Cod, FL real estate, and the coveted waterfront lifestyle here.
+Learn about Cape Coral, FL real estate, and the coveted waterfront lifestyle here.

 Be part of this close-knit community.
 If you’re convinced that this city should be your next home, get in touch with the Mike Lombardo Team here.